C1nC1n/OverTheWire-Bandit/README.md

 To gain access to the next level, you should use the setuid binary in the homedirectory.
 Execute it without arguments to find out how to use it.
 The password for this level can be found in the usual place (/etc/bandit_pass), after you have used the setuid binary.

-19 lygyje setuid yra naudojau, nes ji uteiktia specialias teises programai, kad ji galėtų pasiekti išteklius ar atlikti veiksmus, kurių įprastai naudotojas negalėtų atlikti dėl leidimų apribojimų.
+19 lygyje setuid naudojau, nes suteiktia teises programai, kad galėtų atidaryti ar atlikti veiksmus, kurių įprastai naudotojas negalėtų atlikti dėl leidimų apribojimų.

 <img width="487" alt="Screenshot 2024-07-22 at 17 32 11" src="https://github.com/user-attachments/assets/7ad8042f-716c-469c-a2a4-8dbd2ae03d24">